Dedicated Calculator

 In practical terms, that means fewer surprises and better cash planning on both sides.

-Worked Example 1: Buyer Comparing Filer and Non-Filer Cost
+Worked Example 1: Buyer Estimating Purchase Cost

 Suppose a buyer is considering a property valued at Rs.
 12,000,000.
 The sticker price may feel manageable, but the real cash requirement changes once property-related tax and transfer charges are added.
-If that same buyer is a non-filer instead of a filer, the difference can become large enough to affect affordability immediately.

 Worked Example 2: Seller Estimating Net Outcome